maxkapur/minimum_vertex_cover/README.md

 ## Usage

 The file `main.py` accepts command-line arguments to define the density and size of the graph.
 For example, in the following run, the graph contains `10` nodes, and each arc is constructed with probability `0.3`.
-The arc weights are drawn from a standard exponential distribution; we can see that those that appear in the optimal solution have small weights:
+The node weights are drawn from a standard exponential distribution.

 ```bash
 $ conda run python ./main.py 0.3 10